 The Formal Training

-Sanford Meisner’s last teaching protege and the Founder/Director of The Meisner Technique Studio, Jim Jarrett with be your teacher throughout the Formal Training.
+Sanford Meisner’s last teaching protege and the Founder/Director of The Meisner Technique Studio, Jim Jarrett will be your teacher throughout the Formal Training.

 The class is open to anyone, at any level – from beginners to those with extensive careers – who is passionate about becoming a working actor and who – in spite of their fears, doubts, and insecurities – is ready to put both feet in and fully commit to their dream.